| |

 and a rapid conversion to a high efficiency solar energy infrastructure.

-this complex and its imperial agenda must be confronted, isolated, and
+Since the U.S. component of this MIC complex is the major obstacle to this path, the US imperial agenda must be confronted, isolated, and

-finally eliminated since it is the biggest threat to human survival.
+finally eliminated if we are to thwart the biggest threat to human survival.
 More precisely,

 its material infrastructure should be solarized, with containment of its

 huge legacy of chemical and nuclear waste.
-A solarized and demilitarized
+The people of the world must demand and achieve a solarized and demilitarized

 world, a formidable challenge to say the least!
 Achievable only with a